sp1icer/sp1icer.github.io/_posts/2021-06-05-scriptkiddie.md

 dname = f"CN='|echo {payload_b32} | base32 -d | sh #"
 ```

-Looking in there we can see the single quote followed by our OS commands being passed into base32 encoding.
-Now that we know _how_ it works, let's jump back to `msfconsole` and get our initial shell.
+Looking in there we can see the single quote and shell metacharacter (pipe in this case) followed by our OS commands being passed into base32 encoding.
+Now that we know _how_ it works we can just jump back to `msfconsole` and get our initial shell.
 Begin by finding the module (it should be `unix/fileformat/metasploit_msfvenom_apk_template_cmd_injection`) and set the options to your current setup.
 In my environment it looks like this:

 ![Setting options for our Metasploit console payload.](/assets/images/scriptkiddie/msfconsole_generate_payload.png)